NSombekke/Logic-LLM/improved_blogpost.md

 **Theorem 1 [Vardi and Wolper, 1994]**: For any LTL formula $\psi$, a Büchi automaton $M_{\psi}$ can be constructed, having a number of states that is at most exponential in the length of $\psi$.
 The language of $M_{\psi}$, denoted as $L(M_{\psi})$, encompasses the set of models of $\psi$ [10].

 ### Experiments
+We aim to evaluate how well LLMs performs the conversion task from natural language to LTL in cases where it needs to generalize from few examples (few-shot learning).
+The evaluation consists of two stages: the conversion of the natural language command into LTL, and the subsequent conversion of the multiple choice options (each formlated in natural language) into runs.

 #### (1) Logic-LM for LTL
 We evaluate Logic-LM LTL extension on a dataset derived from commands in the *drone planning* domain, adapted from [8].
 This environment is a 3D grid world that consists of three floors, six rooms, and a single landmark (Figure 4).
 We created a test set of 50 entries with each three multiple-choice options from their natural language descriptions and corresponding LTL formulas.
 Mirroring the original paper, we evaluate the Logic-LM LTL extension against the same baselines [14].